chrisdone/website/hakyll/posts/ai.markdown

 Intelligence is any goal-based behavior informed by evidence.

+    intelligence  =    behavior
+                          ^  \
+            informed by  /    \  satisfies a
+                        /      v
+                   evidence   goal

 The _goal_ is what we give as observers, and we judge how well the _behavior_ satisfies the goal.